ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 All of these features can be selected on different scales.
 The scales correspond to the pixel diameter that is used to calculate the respective feature.
 I.e. if a typical textural pattern has a pixel size of 4, this should be selected as the scale.
+_New since version 1.3.2:_ In addition to the seven predefined scales, users can specify new scale values (sigmas) in the feature selection dialog by clicking on **add** in the rightmost column.

 In general we advise to initially select a wide range of feature types and scales.
 Later on, this selection can always be refined.
 The selected features can be inspected in the bottom left after clicking **OK** in the feature selection dialog.